Click on thumbnail images to enlarge

 Species rose.
 Vigorous climber, completely thornless.
 Covered with bunches of tiny yellow or white flowers early in spring.
 We also have the hybrid form “Purezza” which repeats (white). all available now

 An American species, who likes it very much here, thank you very much.
 One of the very few repeating species, this baby produces big shining white single flowers pretty much all year round.
 The growth habit I would describe as a cross between a rugosa and a rambler!
 Wicked recurved thorns all over its shiny green arms.
-Plant it somewhere you never want to go, and admire from a distance!! small plants available soon
+Plant it somewhere you never want to go, and admire from a distance!! small plants available now

 Natural Hybrid.
 Large arching shrub or can be grown as a short climber.
 Flowers are large,single white blushed pink on edges.
 The petals are unusually soft and delicate for a single rose.
 A very lovely sight in full flower.
 Available now.

 Originally used as a root stock in NZ so can often be found in abandoned gardens where the grafted plant has died and been overtaken by the rootstock.
 This rose is certainly worth garden merit, it is believed to be a cross between multiflora and gallica and certainly takes the best traits from both…inherited the thornless nature of multiflora and the flower form and perfume from the gallica.
 Also it’s willingness to sucker!
 Makes a wonderful hedge. available now

 We grew this rose from seed many years ago and after many years of unsuccessfully taking cuttings, it has finally started to sucker, so should be available next year.
 It is a slow growing, moderate bush with small lemon yellow flowers dotted al along it’s stems from quit early in the season.
 The leaves are reminiscent of a pimpinellifolia but has very distinct straight brown thorns Available now.